elissegomez24/Redux-Store/README.md

 - **Checkout Process**: A smooth and intuitive checkout process to allow users to complete their purchases.

 ## Scripts
+- `npm install`: Install dependencies
+- `npm run seed`: Run seeds for application
+- `npm run build`: Bundles the app for production
 - `npm run dev`: Starts the Vite development server
-- `npm run build`: Bundles the app for production
-- `npm run preview`: Serves the production build locally for previewing
-- `npm run lint`: Runs linting checks

 ## Contributing